ClearboxSystems/ng-computed/README.md

 ```

 For the majority of the documentation we will assume this setup,
-although it is also possible to bind to different names on the scope
+although you can also bind to different names on the scope prototype,
-prototype, or to bind these values on any sub-scope.
+or bind them on any sub-scope.

 ## Basic use